alex-s168/t2-mirror-server/README.md

 A mirror server for packe source tars in T2.

-Has two operation modes (can be combined)
-- local mode: recommended for in home-network use
-- public mode: when you want to host a publicly accesible T2 mirror.
+this is a tool for hosting a publicly accesible T2 mirror.

-  Uses a cloned T2 source tree to figure out which name - url download pairs are allowed.
+It Uses a cloned T2 source tree to figure out which name - url download pairs are allowed.

-Depends on the following t2 packages:
+Depends on the following T2 packages (if built on T2):
 - `curl`
 - `hocon`